HarshShukla01/Vision_Revive/README.md

     python app.py
 4. **Open your browser at** ```http://localhost:5000```

-🧠 Future Scope
+## 🧠 Future Scope

-✅ Fixing and deploying AOD-Net or other pretrained models (e.g., DehazeFormer)
+- ✅ Fixing and deploying AOD-Net or other pretrained models (e.g., DehazeFormer)

-📹 Smooth video dehazing with hardware acceleration
+- 📹 Smooth video dehazing with hardware acceleration

-🔗 Cloud deployment using Streamlit or Flask + Docker
+- 🔗 Cloud deployment using Streamlit or Flask + Docker

-🧪 Further optimization for real-time applications
+- 🧪 Further optimization for real-time applications

+---

-🙌 Acknowledgements
+## 🙌 Acknowledgements

-Our Professors & Project Guides
+- Our Professors & Project Guides

-OpenCV, PyTorch, and related open-source communities
+- OpenCV, PyTorch, and related open-source communities

-GitHub Copilot and ChatGPT for collaborative guidance
+- GitHub Copilot and ChatGPT for collaborative guidance

+---

-✨ Final Note
+## ✨ Final Note

-While Vision Revive was not 100% functional, it stood as a symbol of our learning, exploration, and perseverance.
+While Vision Revive was not 100% functional, it stood as a symbol of our **learning, exploration, and perseverance**.
 We are proud to have completed the journey and shared our vision for a safer, clearer, and smarter world.

-“Not every working prototype is a success, but every effort that teaches something is.”
+> _“Not every working prototype is a success, but every effort that teaches something is.”_

+---

+## 📫 Connect With Us

+Feel free to reach out if you wish to collaborate or improve upon this project!

+*Team Vision Revive | BTech CSE | 2025 Batch*